clojure-grimoire/grimoire/resources/1.4.0/clojure.core/var-set/docstring.md

 Sets the value in the var object to val.
-The var must bethread-locally bound.
+The var must be thread-locally bound.